Convoy, County Donegal: Convoy House

 brought over from Scotland by his kinsman, George Montgomery, who became the first Protestant Bishop of Raphoe in 1604.
 Alexander Montgomery of Croaghan, near Lifford, bought the Convoy estate from the Nesbitt family in 1719.
 Boyton House was first occupied in November 1807 by the family of Robert Montgomery of Brandrim who had inherited the estate from his cousin, Sandy Montgomery of Convoy.
 Sandy represented Donegal in Grattan's Parliament for thirty-two years.
 He spent part of his youth in America and was noted for his duelling.
-His brothers were John of Lisbon and Richard, a general in Washington’s army who fell at the siege of Quebec in 1775.
+His brothers were John of Lisbon and Richard, a general in Washington's army who fell at the siege of Quebec in 1775.
 Sandy was a friend of Lord Edward Fitzgerald and a secret supporter of the United Irishmen.
 He voted against the Act of Union in 1800.
-Boyton House used to contain the letter which Washington wrote to the family on Richard’s death and receipts for meat bought by thehundred-weight in Raphoe by the Montgomery family for free distribution in Convoy during the Famine.
+Boyton House used to contain the letter which Washington wrote to the family on Richard's death and receipts for meat bought by the hundred-weight in Raphoe by the Montgomery family for free distribution in Convoy during the Famine.
 The house passed through marriage to the Boyton family in the nineteenth century.

 Transport

-There are daily Bus Éireann buses serving Convoy which go to such places as Derry, Letterkenny and Strabane several times a day.
+There are Bus Éireann buses serving Convoy which go to such places as Derry, Letterkenny and Strabane several times a day, excluding Sundays.

 Convoy railway station opened on 1 January 1909, and closed on 1 January 1960.

-The nearest railway station is operated by Northern Ireland Railways and runs from Waterside Station in Derry, via Coleraine, to Belfast Central railway station and Belfast Great Victoria Street railway station.
+The nearest railway station is operated by NI Railways and runs from Waterside Station in Derry, via Coleraine, to Belfast Lanyon Place railway station and Belfast Grand Central station.